oss-slu/Pi4Micronaut/joss/paper.md

 provided by Pi4J.
 It serves as a vital tool for researchers who wish to use various sensors and electronic components in research.
 By abstracting the complexity of hardware interactions, Pi4Micronaut allows developers to focus on crafting logic and features, making it easier to bring IoT applications from concept to deployment rapidly.

+Pi4Micronaut's utilization of the Micronaut framework allows for HTTP requests to interact with the software.
+These requests then can be handled application's controller which can use the helper classes provided by Pi4Micronaut.
+These helper classes then interact with the connected hardware components by utilizing Pi4J's utilities.
+By providing the abstraction between the utilities of Pi4J and the developer, the developer will have less to worry during development.
+Pi4Micronaut being built on Micronaut, allows for the easy creation of a server-like application that handles HTTP requests.
+These requests can come from anyone on the same Wi-Fi network.
+This allows for multiple people to interact with the instruments that are connected to the Raspberry Pi.
+For a developer, Pi4Micronaut fills the need of a Java framework for IoT applications.